Labour Mobility

 Operating cross-border brings important advantages for businesses and workers.
-Companies become more competitive and workers can go beyond their country of origin and use another range of their (soft) skills.
+Companies become more competitive, and workers can go beyond their country of origin and use another range of their (soft) skills.
 Labour mobility and free movement foster growth of industry and society.

 Diverse character of challenges

-Posting of Workers
+Posting of workers

 A ‘posted worker’ is an employee sent by his or her employer to carry out a service in another EU Member State on a temporary basis.
 In order for workers to provide services in different Member States, it is of vital importance to have free and frictionless labour mobility and thus have clear and workable legislation in place.